nodejs/node/doc/api/crypto.markdown

 ### verifier.update(data)

-Updates the verifyer object with data.
+Updates the verifier object with data.
 This can be called many times with new data as it is streamed.

-### verifier.verify(public_key, signature, signature_format='binary')
+### verifier.verify(cert, signature, signature_format='binary')

-Verifies the signed data by using the `public_key` which is a string containing the PEM encoded public key, and `signature`, which is the previously calculates signature for the data, in the `signature_format` which can be `'binary'`, `'hex'` or `'base64'`.
+Verifies the signed data by using the `cert` which is a string containing the PEM encoded public key, and `signature`, which is the previously calculates signature for the data, in the `signature_format` which can be `'binary'`, `'hex'` or `'base64'`.